jeffscottbrown/groovy-midi/README.md

 The documentation will be generated at build/docs/index.html.

-To run the sample songs execute the `run` Gradle task`:
+To play the sample songs execute the `run` Gradle task`:

     ./gradlew run